 - fresh chiffonade basil for garnish

-- Place the sliced chicken in between to pieces of plastic wrap and pound out using a rubber mallet until each one is in between ¼” and 1/3” thick.
+- Place the sliced chicken in between two pieces of plastic wrap and pound out using a rubber mallet until each one is between ¼” and 1/3” thick.
 Set aside on a plate.

-- In a medium size baking pan or bowl mix together the flour, salt and pepper and set aside.
+- In a medium-sized baking pan or bowl, mix together the flour, salt, and pepper and set aside.

-- In a separate third medium size baking pan or bowl mix together, the bread crumbs, satl and pepper until combined and set aside.
+- In a separate third medium-sized baking pan or bowl, mix together, the bread crumbs, salt, and pepper until combined and set aside.

 - Add about ½ to 3/4 cup of olive oil to a large frying pan over medium-low heat and add in the breaded chicken cutlets, 1 to 2 at a time, and cook for 2 1/2 to 3 minutes per side or until golden brown. transfer to a sheet tray lined with parchment paper.

-- Evenly add the pomodoro sauce to the top of each chicken cutlet and then layer on as followed: sliced mozzarella, fontina and parmesan cheeses.
+- Evenly add the Pomodoro sauce to the top of each chicken cutlet and then layer on as follows sliced mozzarella, fontina, and parmigiana cheese.

 - Bake in the oven at 450° for 20 to 25 minutes or until the cheese is melted and lightly browned.